noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

     - storing large json objects as binary attributes, and keeping the smaller metadata attributes separately
     - decompose json objects into smaller pieces that can be stored as separate items
       - this occurs at the application level using the `scatter-gather` technique
-- manage concurrency with teh read-modify-write pattern
+- manage concurrency with the read-modify-write pattern
 - one-to-many tables: e.g.
   - avoid large string/number sets as item attributes, and prefer storing each set element in a separate table as items
   - helps reduce throughput because you wont need to fetch the entire set every time you fetch the item